 Founded in 1987, the Large Public Power Council (LPPC) is comprised of 26 of the nation’s largest public power systems.

-LPPC members operate in 13 states including Puerto Rico and provide reliable, low-cost power to more than 30 million people—about 10 percent of the U.S. population.
+LPPC members operate in 12 states and the territory of Puerto Rico and provide reliable, low-cost power to more than 30 million people—about 10 percent of the U.S. population.
 This includes tens of thousands of large and small businesses in some of the fastest-growing urban and rural residential and commercial markets in America.
 Additionally, LPPC members provide good paying jobs to about 52,000 people across the U.S.

 LPPC members are committed to maintaining affordable rates, and public power customers enjoy some of the lowest power rates in the country.
 On average, customers served by LPPC members pay 10 percent less per kWh than the national average.